JohnnyBizzel/music-artists-stats/README.md

 ### Install the latest stable version of Python.
 Version 3.8 is the latest at time of writing.
 Install from [Python.org](https://www.python.org/)

 Go to a command prompt.
-The quickest way is to press Windows Key+R. Open type "cmd" & press ENTER.
+The quickest way is to press Windows Key+R.
+At the Open prompt type **cmd** & press ENTER.
+Note if this doesn't work you might have to run **cmd** as Administrator.

 To check Python is installed:
 **py**